SonahSofern/Xenoblade-Series-Randomizer/XCDE/README.md

 ### Process:
 If you have any issues come to the [discord](https://discord.gg/h93yqZHG8z) where we can help!

+## Console:
-1. CONSOLE ONLY: Use NXDumpTool to perform a full dump of XCDE's RomFS to your microSD card, and put it into your computer.
+1. Use [NXDumpTool](https://github.com/DarkMatterCore/nxdumptool) to perform a full dump of XCDE's RomFS to your microSD card, and put it into your computer.
+2. Inside the dump there should now be a folder named "bdat"; This is the folder that the randomizer program targets as the input folder.
+The output folder should be: This PC/Nintendo Switch/SD Card/atmosphere/contents/0100FF500E34A000/romfs/bdat (This is on your microsd card)\
+3. Choose your preferred settings, then use the randomizer program to randomize the contents of the game.
+4. Put your microSD card back into your Switch and Launch the game.
+Pressing L bypasses the active patches, so if you wish to play the vanilla game again, you can do so in this way.
+5. You should be ready to start playing!

+## Emulator:
-2. EMULATOR ONLY: Use your emulator's built-in tool to perform a full dump of XCDE's RomFS.
+1. Use your emulator's built-in tool to perform a full dump of XCDE's RomFS.
-3. Locate "bf2.ard" and "bf2.arh"; those are the only two important files.
-> **IMPORTANT:** if your sdcard is formatted as fat32, bf2.ard might be split into a folder with multiple files inside.
-In this case you will have to combine them.\
-> Open a command prompt and navigate to your bf2.ard folder\
-> Depending on your OS run the following command:\
-> **Windows: `copy /b` file1name `+` file2name `+` file3name `bf2.ard`\
-> **Mac/Linux: `cat` file1name file2name file3name `> bf2.ard`\
-> You should have the combined file now!
-4. Download the latest release of [XenoLib](https://github.com/PredatorCZ/XenoLib), and extract its contents.
-5. Drag and drop bf2.arh onto extract_arh.cmd.
-6. It should automatically start extracting.
-Many empty filename id warnings are normal, wait until it finishes extracting.
-7. It should output a zip folder and inside there should now be a folder named "bdat"; This is the folder that the randomizer program targets as the input folder.
+2. Inside the dump there should now be a folder named "bdat"; This is the folder that the randomizer program targets as the input folder.
 The output folder should be\
-FOR YUZU: C:/Users/yourName/AppData/Roaming/yuzu/load/0100E95004039001/Randomizer/romfs/bdat\
+FOR YUZU: C:/Users/yourName/AppData/Roaming/yuzu/load/0100FF500E34A000/Randomizer/romfs/bdat\
-FOR RYUJINX: C:/Users/yourName/AppData/Roaming/Ryujinx/sdcard/atmosphere/contents/0100e95004039001/romfs/bdat\
+FOR RYUJINX: C:/Users/yourName/AppData/Roaming/Ryujinx/sdcard/atmosphere/contents/0100FF500E34A000/romfs/bdat\
-FOR CONSOLE: This PC/Nintendo Switch/SD Card/atmosphere/contents/0100E95004039001/romfs/bdat (This is on your microsd card)\
-NOTE: You will have to create the 0100E95004039001 folder.
-8. Choose your preferred settings, then use the randomizer program to randomize the contents of the game.
+3. Choose your preferred settings, then use the randomizer program to randomize the contents of the game.
-9. CONSOLE ONLY: Put your microSD card back into your Switch and Launch the game.
-Pressing L bypasses the active patches, so if you wish to play the vanilla game again, you can do so in this way.
-10. You should be ready to start playing!
+4. You should be ready to start playing!